mogilev/healthUnitOOP/README.md

+## The project's goal
-The project's aim was to practice the course concepts, respecting the four basic pillars of object-oriented programming:
+Practice the course concepts, respecting the four basic pillars of object-oriented programming:
 1. Encapsulation
 2. Abstraction
 3. Inheritance